Gronemeyer/sipelab-vis/Checker Bar stim/readme.md

 - Vertical Right (30.0s)

 - Vertical Left (30.0s)

+NOTE: Trials are defined in an accompanying `.csv` file

 ## Features:

-`InputOutput` Routine available for running experiment as a script with command line argument parameterization
+`InputOutput` Routine available for running experiment as a script/subprocess.
+Accepts a serialized python dictionary object containing parameters for saving files to BIDS format; is extensible to receive extra parameters from any parent process capable of serializing a python dictionary object.